How to Make Self-Care Become a Mindset Rather Than a To-Do List

 The next time you eat, sit down to enjoy your food.
 (And not at your desk!)
 Savor the flavors, the textures, and the colors.
 Soak in the scents.
 A lot of people are involved in providing us with the food we eat — from growers to shippers to shelf-stockers and check-out clerks.
 Mealtime can be a reminder that we’re not alone in our work to help others.

-Once you shift your day-to-day mindset, and begin to recognize moments of self-care you can create in the everyday things you do, consider planning some future self-care.
+Once you shift your day-to-day mindset, and begin to include moments of self-care into the everyday things you do, consider planning some future self-care.
 Take some time to make a list of simple things you can do when you don’t feel good.

 - Friends to connect with